MCP Servers & Agent Skills – Find, Compare & Submit

 Enhanced Capabilities

-Enable AI assistants to interact with databases, cloud services, and APIs, expanding their ability to help with real-world tasks.
+MCP servers and agent skills let AI assistants interact with databases, cloud services, and APIs — expanding their ability to help with real-world tasks.

 Secure Architecture

-Built with security-first design, ensuring controlled access and protecting sensitive information while enabling powerful integrations.
+Built with security-first design, ensuring controlled access and protecting sensitive information across servers and skills.

 Universal Standard

-A unified protocol that works across different AI models and services, creating a consistent and reliable integration experience.
+A unified protocol that works across different AI models and services, with servers and skills sharing a consistent integration experience.

 Developer Friendly

-Easy to implement and extend, with a growing ecosystem of tools and community-contributed servers for various services.
+Easy to implement and extend, with a growing ecosystem of community-contributed servers and skills for various services.

 💻